 Escape Pod vs. Dewback Microfighters is LEGO set 75228-1.
-It has a score of 93.
-This is good compared to all other sets.
-It is ranked in the top 21.27% scored sets on Brick Insights.
-Based on 4 scored reviews, 6 reviews total.
+It has a score of 88.
+This is average compared to all other sets.
+It is ranked in the top 21.39% scored sets on Brick Insights.
+Based on 4 scored reviews, 8 reviews total.
 We know this set was released in 2019, and it is categorised in Star Wars.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.